medusajs/medusa/docs/content/advanced/backend/payment/overview.md

 ### How Payment Provider is Created

 A Payment Provider is essentially a Medusa [service](../services/create-service.md) with a unique identifier, and it extends the ``AbstractPaymentService` from the core Medusa package `@medusajs/medusa`.
-It can be created as part of a [plugin](../plugins/overview.md), or it can be created just as a service file in your Medusa server.
+It can be created as part of a [plugin](../plugins/overview.md), or it can be created just as a service file in your Medusa backend.

 As a developer, you will mainly work with the Payment Provider when integrating a payment method in Medusa.

-When you run your Medusa server, the Payment Provider will be registered on your server if it hasn’t been already.
+When you run your Medusa backend, the Payment Provider will be registered on your backend if it hasn’t been already.

-Once the Payment Provider is added to the server, the store operator will be able to choose on the [Medusa Admin](../../../admin/quickstart.mdx) the payment providers available in a region.
+Once the Payment Provider is added to the backend, the store operator will be able to choose on the [Medusa Admin](../../../admin/quickstart.mdx) the payment providers available in a region.
 These payment providers are shown to the customer at checkout to choose from and use.

 :::caution